Johann Sebastian Bach: 20th century

 Butt 1997) and the 1950 first edition of the Bach-Werke-Verzeichnis.
 Books such as Gödel, Escher, Bach put the composer's art in a wider perspective.
 Bach's music was extensively listened to, performed, broadcast, arranged, adapted, and commented upon in the 1990s.
 Around 2000, the 250th anniversary of Bach's death, three record companies issued box sets of recordings of his complete works.

-Three works by Bach are featured on the Voyager Golden Record, a gramophone record containing a broad sample of the images, sounds, languages, and music of Earth, sent into space with the two Voyager probes: the first movement of Brandenburg Concerto No. 2 (conducted by Karl Richter), the "Gavotte en rondeaux" from the Partita for Violin No. 3 (played by Arthur Grumiaux), and the Prelude and Fugue No. 1 in C major from The Well-Tempered Clavier (played by Glenn Gould).
+Three works by Bach are featured on the Voyager Golden Records, gramophone records containing a broad sample of the images, sounds, languages, and music of Earth, sent into space with the two Voyager probes: the first movement of Brandenburg Concerto No. 2 (conducted by Karl Richter), the "Gavotte en rondeaux" from the Partita for Violin No. 3 (played by Arthur Grumiaux), and the Prelude and Fugue No. 1 in C major from The Well-Tempered Clavier (played by Glenn Gould).
 Twentieth-century tributes to Bach include statues erected in his honour and things such as streets and space objects named after him.
 A multitude of musical ensembles, such as the Bach Aria Group, Deutsche Bachsolisten, Bachchor Stuttgart, and Bach Collegium Japan took the composer's name.
-Bach festivals were held on several continents, and competitions and prizes such as the International Johann Sebastian Bach Competition and the Royal Academy of Music Bach Prize were named after him.
+Bach festivals were held on several continents, and competitions and prizes such as the International Johann Sebastian Bach Competition, Johann Sebastian Bach International Piano Competition (Washington, D.C.), and the Royal Academy of Music Bach Prize were named after him.
 While by the end of the 19th century, Bach had been inscribed in nationalism and religious revival, the late 20th century saw Bach as the subject of a secularised art-as-religion (Kunstreligion).